Mud Flap System Installation Instruction

 - Middle holes for full-size vehicles;

-- The last holes for small to mid-size vehicles.
+- The last holes are for small to mid-size vehicles.

 Take a mud flap and slide the flap clamp over the rod.
 Line up the desired hole.
-Push the flap retaining bolt through, and secure with your 5/16 socket.
-Taking your 13 millimeter socket, tighten up the mud flap clamp bolts.
+Push the flap retaining bolt through, and secure it with your 5/16 socket.
+Taking your 13-millimeter socket, tighten up the mud flap clamp bolts.
 Snug these up, moving back to the first one.
 Again tighten it to 30-inch pops.
 With the mudflap installed on the support rod, you can make any final adjustments.
-You want the flaps extended about two inches past the outside of your tire using the supplied 5-millimeter allen wrench.
+You want the flaps extended about two inches past the outside of your tire using the supplied 5-millimeter wrench.
 Snug up the arm clamp bolts.
-These should be torqued to 70 to 80 inch pounds.
-You don’t want to over tighten these because you don’t want to break it.
+These should be torqued to 70 to 80-inch pounds.
+You don’t want to over-tighten these because you don’t want to break it.

 Next, take your 27 millimeter socket and tighten the arm pivot bolts to 125 foot-pounds push on your end caps and you’re ready to go!